-You can play the Engineering Academic Challenge individually and as part of a team (with 3 to 5 players).
+You can play the Engineering Academic Challenge individually or as part of a team (with 3 to 5 players).

-Yes.
-For each Challenge, the participant with the highest score will be that week’s winner.
-The students with the highest accumulation of points at the end of The Challenge, will be the Challenge winner.
-The team with the highest overall score will also receive a prize.
+Yes!
+For each Challenge, the 3 participants with the highest scores will be that week’s winners.
+The students with the highest accumulation of points at the end of the challenge will be the EAC winner.

-After you complete the Challenge, you will see your point total for that Challenge immediately, but not the answers.
-We are emailing the answers to all players at the end of the week's Challenge, so that the answers can't be shared among players during the week.
-You'll also be able to see your individual and cumulative Challenge scores on the Leaderboard after each Challenge.
+After you complete the Challenge, you will see your points and correct answers for that challenge immediately.
+You'll also be able to see your individual and cumulative challenge scores on the leaderboard after each challenge.

 Your username and uploaded photo will be posted on the leader board, and you will be mentioned in the weekly EAC email and social media updates.